 Grip size is often overlooked when buying a racket but getting the wrong grip size can have a big impact on your game.

 Check out this Grip Sizes Guide and Chart for more information on how to work out what grip size is right for you.

 Balance (Head Light vs Head Heavy)

-The balance of a tennis racket refers to where most of the weight is included and deciding between a Head Light vs Head Heavy Racket can have a big impact on the playability of a tennis racket.
+The balance of a tennis racket refers to where most of the weight is included and deciding between a Head Light vs Head Heavy can have a big impact on the playability of a racket

-If most of the weight is included in the head of the racket it is considered to have a head heavy balance, whereas if most of the weight is in the handle of the racket, it is considered to have a head light balance.
+If most of the weight is included in the head, it is considered to have a head heavy balance (HH), whereas if most of the weight is in the handle, it is considered to have a head light balance (HL).

-Most tennis rackets are either head heavy or head light but there are some, where the weight has been evenly distributed around the racket.
+Most tennis rackets are either head heavy or head light but there are some, where the weight has been evenly distributed around the frame and handle.

 These rackets are referred to as evenly balanced rackets (EB).

 Head light frames are generally easier to swing than head heavy frames and you will find that most tennis pros play with a head light frame.

-However, head heavy rackets will give you more power as there will be more mass behind the ball when you hit with a head heavy racket.
+However, head heavy frames will give you more power as there will be more mass behind the ball.

-For this reason, head heavy rackets are usually used by beginner tennis players who need help generating power on their shots.
+For this reason, head heavy frames are usually used by beginner tennis players who need help generating power on their shots.

-However, this extra power you get with a head heavy racket comes at the cost of control.
+However, this extra power you get with a head heavy frames comes at the cost of control.

 If you are a beginner and you want to play lots of doubles then I would recommend a racket with a head light balance whereas if you plan to mainly play singles and from the baseline then a head heavy balance might work better for you.

 Frame Stiffness is measured on a scale from 0 – 100 with most rackets falling in the 50-80 stiffness range.